ziyong-was-taken/Compression-In-DNNs/README.md

 - for a full list of flags, run `python main.py --help`
 - further information is also available in the `get_args()` function of `utils.py`

+### Plotting Results

+To plot the results, run the cells in the Jupyter notebook `plots.ipynb` using the conda environment from above as the kernel.
+Alternatively, any kernel with `ipykernel>=6.29.5`, `matplotlib>=3.10.1`, and `pandas>=2.2.3` installed should also work.

 ## Code Structure

 The code consists of four main Python modules and one Jupyter notebook:

 - `utils.py`: contains
   - the command line flag parser
-  - a slightly modified version of Algorithm 1 of "Learning Optimal Representations with the Decodable Information Bottleneck" (see [Modified Algorithm 1](#modified-algorithm-1))
+  - a slightly modified version of Algorithm 1 of ["Learning Optimal Representations with the Decodable Information Bottleneck"](https://proceedings.neurips.cc/paper_files/paper/2020/hash/d8ea5f53c1b1eb087ac2e356253395d8-Abstract.html) (see [Modified Algorithm 1](#modified-algorithm-1))
   - the algorithms for computing the NC1 metric and the DIB (see [Algorithms](#algorithms) for more details)
 - `main.py`: "glue code" which sets up the dataset(s), then creates and trains the model
 - `datasets.py`: logic for loading and transforming the datasets as well as the SZT dataset